PhilipWright96/ElectionReminders/README.md

 4. Then you can run "ionic cap sync" to sync the dist folder to the relevant android/ios folder.
 If you make a change in the source code, running this command will update the android/ios environment as well.
 5. From there - you can now run the app on the relevant app (for example Android Studio).

+Tip: if something goes wrong with the android build, you can simply delete the local android folder and rerun "ionic cap add android".

 Project Structure
 Most of what exists was automatically generated as a template ionic/react project.
 As a short summary
 1. public - a React folder for assets which don't exist in JS files.
 See https://create-react-app.dev/docs/using-the-public-folder/